ReemaM/datapreparation_titanic/README.md

 ![](https://user-images.githubusercontent.com/20974667/47091437-8dd97480-d22d-11e8-9d71-42991bfa8f50.png)

-## missing values
+## Missing Values

 The columns that have missing values in Titanic dataset are Age, Cabin and Embarked.
 The methods to fulfill the missing values are different for each attribute depending on the purpose of the attribute.

-So, to fill the missing values in **Embarked** attribute, we only fill it with 'S' knwong that the passengers actually embarked at Southampton.
+So, to fill the missing values in the **Embarked** attribute, we only fill it with 'S' knowing that the passengers actually embarked at Southampton.

 For **Cabin** attribute, since tracing the actual cabin for each passenger is impossible.
 Handling this attribute by creating additional column that has 1 for a passenger who's cabin exists and 0 if it does not exist.
 Relating to the accident, known passenger's cabin indicate that they survived.
 To do that follow the below steps: